discovery-genomics/discovery-genomics.github.io/src/pipeline-runthrough.md

   ___Time___
   `11.41s user 1.60s system 97% cpu 13.317 total`

-2. Align sample 1 and sample 2 as pair-ended reads, which will create a SAM file.
+2. Align sample 1 R1 and R2 as pair-ended reads, which will create a SAM file.
 To save storage space, pipe the output to samtools to end up with a BAM.

   Ran both samples in parallel, half the threads for sample 1 and half the threads for sample 2.